kvnang/frkennyang/src/posts/Biblical Foundation Mass/index.md

 ### "Alleluia"

-Alleluia is a transliteration of two Hebrew words meaning “Praise the Lord!”
+'Alleluia' is a transliteration of two Hebrew words meaning “Praise the Lord!”

 > Praise the LORD!
 Praise the LORD, O my soul!
 (Ps 146:1; cf. Ps 146-150).